-- A minimum of 45 of the last 55 quarter credits applied to a baccalaureate degree must be earned in residence.
-The dean of the college/ - school in which the student is enrolled must approve the student's taking non-Andrews University courses for any part of the other 10 credits. - A minimum of 1/3 of the credits required for a major, and 3 credits required for a minor must be earned in residence, in courses numbered 300 or above. - School of Business students seeking a BBA must complete at least 50% of the core and major (49 of the total 97 credits) in residence.
+- A minimum of 30 of the last 36 semester credits applied to a baccalaureate degree must be earned in residence.
+The dean of the college/school in which the student is enrolled must approve the student's taking non-Andrews University courses for any part of the other 6 semester credits. - A minimum of 1/3 of the credits required for a major, and 3 credits required for a minor must be earned in residence, in courses numbered 300 or above. - School of Business students seeking a BBA must complete at least 50% of the core and major (33 of the total 66 credits) in residence.